mypsycho/JDeployer/README.txt

 - Order commands to perform sequential start
 - Add pause in sequential start.

-The product can be found in the "download" section fo github repository.
+The product can be found in the "download" section of github repository page.